orchestral/toolkit-docs/testbench/the-basic/databases.md

 ## Automatically execute migrations

-By defaults you can use the `RefreshDatabase` trait to *only* run package migrations defined through the package's service provider.
+By default, you can use the `RefreshDatabase` trait to *only* run package migrations defined through the package's service provider.

 ```php{1,5}
 use Illuminate\Foundation\Testing\RefreshDatabase;